mF6788/Peace-patterns/README.md

 - OpenAI API (GPT-4o) for natural language analysis
 - GitHub for open collaboration
 - Optional: Streamlit, React, or similar for frontend interface
+## Running on Replit

+You can run this project online using [Replit](https://replit.com/@mariaefox/HugeFarBookmark):

+1. Open the Replit project here: [your-replit-link]
+2. Add your OpenAI API key as a secret environment variable named `OPENAI_API_KEY`.
+3. Click the **Run** button to start the program.
+4. By default, the project uses a mocked AI response to avoid API quota issues.
+5. To enable real AI responses:
+   - Replace the mock `analyze_text` function with the real API call.
+   - Ensure your OpenAI API key is set in the environment.
+6. The AI’s analysis output is saved to `output.txt`, which you can view in the file panel.

+---

+Feel free to reach out if you need help setting this up or want to contribute!

 ---